Getty Images brings catalog of 200 million stills to Amazon Echo Show and Echo Spot

 Here’s how it’ll work: When you search for an answer to a question about a person, place, or thing using an Echo Show or Echo Spot (for example, “Alexa, who won best Actress at tonight’s Academy Awards?” or “Alexa, what is the capital of Uruguay?”), an image from Getty’s archive of more than 200 million digital stills will accompany your result.

-It’s not clear when the new and improved Alexa voice search will go live or whether third-party developers will be able to tap it to enhance their own apps.
-We’ve reached out to Amazon for comment and will update this post when we hear back
+It’s not clear when the new and improved Alexa voice search will go live or whether developers will be able to tap it to enhance their own apps.
+The spokesperson said that Amazon had “nothing to share” today on third-party availability.

 One thing’s clear, though: Amazon’s not lying in wait for Google’s rumored Echo Show competitor.
 The Mountain View company reportedly has ambitious rollout goals for the upcoming device, with plans to sell “some [3] million units” in the months following its launch.
 If it were to meet those goals, it would far outpace Amazon, which managed to ship only 315,000 Echo Show units last year.